Shopify Plus vs Shopify Advanced: How Much Will They Cost?

 Shopify Plan Pricing Comparison Template

-We created a pricing comparison template to help you plan out your Shopify Advanced and Shopify Plus costs (note that all fees are in US dollars, as Shopify will always bill you in that currency).
+We created a free pricing comparison template to help you plan out your Shopify Advanced and Shopify Plus costs (note that all fees are in US dollars, as Shopify will always bill you in that currency).

 Shopify’s Total Cost of Ownership